The Grand Order of the Lost Mathom

 Throughout the year, the Historical Society produces a series of field trips with an educational and informative bias.
 These practical excursions to famous landmarks or forgotten corners of the Shire are immensely popular with young and old alike.

 The Order also enjoys two dedicated groups of musicians, The Songburrow Strollers and The Brandy Badgers, as well as an acting troupe.
 The Mathomers are keen on keeping The Shire a vibrant and lively place for hobbits, and thus hosts both regular events (like Green Dragon Friday and the biweekly Michel Delving market) and one-off get-togethers like storytelling nights, wassailing, picnics and parties.

-The current chief of The Grand Order is Simbo Rumblebelly, with the practical day-to-day activities being shared among the voluntary assistant chiefs: Lina Willowwood, Tibba Stoutfoot and Nimelia Stoutfoot.
+The current chief of The Grand Order is Lina, with the practical day-to-day activities being shared among the voluntary assistant chiefs Tibba, Nimelia, Potty and Pycella.

-The position of assistant chief, although carrying no formal title, is a notable one, with vacancies only coming up rarely as the office is traditionally held for life.
+The position of assistant chief carries no formal title, but vacancies only come up rarely as the office is traditionally held for life.

 Membership to The Order is either by recommendation or more formally by a letter of invitation to the Secretary at Songburrow Hall, 4 Brookbank Street, Songburrow, The Shire.